 Continue to season carbon steel pans lightly after every use, until the interior surface is completely nonstick.

 Naturally, with thinner steel, carbon pans heat up and respond to temperature changes quicker than cast iron, which gives them a bit more versatility.

 However, carbon steel carries the same benefits (and drawbacks) as cast iron.
-Heat transmission, that is the ability to heat up rapidly throughout the pan, is not nearly as good as copper or aluminum (or a stainless and aluminum combo) but once it is hot, it retains its temperature range much better than that of its siblings.
+Heat transmission, or the ability to heat up rapidly throughout the pan, is not nearly as good as what you’ll find with copper or aluminum (or a stainless and aluminum combo).
+But once it is hot, it retains its temperature range much better than its siblings.

 One of carbon steel’s drawbacks is that the untreated raw steel used will often react with both acidic and alkaline ingredients, and may result in a metallic taste in some foods.

 Be forewarned: carbon steel cookware should never go in the dishwasher or sit in water – if it does, you’ll have one big, rusty mess to clean up.
-This isn’t impossible – rust doesn’t cause irreparable damage to a pan.
+This isn’t impossible, and rust doesn’t cause irreparable damage to a pan.
 But still, why go through that process if you don’t need to?

 Always clean by hand.
 Usually, hot water with a wipe from paper towel will do.
 Then re-season lightly before storing.

-With many of the same qualities as cast iron, carbon steel can handle high heats when needed.
+With many of the same qualities as cast iron, carbon steel can handle high heat when needed.

 While it performs like cast iron, stamped carbon steel is much lighter and easier to handle.
 And it heats up more quickly, too.

 Right from the factory, carbon steel quickly forms a nonstick patina that’s easy to maintain – and that’s a natural patina, not one made with synthetic coatings.